Joe Root helps book Trent Rockets a place in Hundred play-offs

 The Originals slumped to 14 for four and, despite Seren Smale’s 29, were dismissed for 95 as Megan Schutt claimed three wickets at a cost of just 20 runs.

-Alana King took three for 17 as Trent Rockets kept alive their feint hopes of reaching the eliminator with a 23-run win over Welsh Fire.
+Alana King took three for 17 as Trent Rockets kept alive their faint hopes of reaching the eliminator with a 23-run win over Welsh Fire.

 The Rockets, who made 145 thanks to contributions of 38 from both Bryony Smith and Nat Sciver-Brunt, limited the home side to just 122 to send them into Wednesday’s final group stage game against Birmingham with a mathematical chance of progressing.